Skin Hunger: Why You Need to Feed Your Hunger for Contact

 - In empirical studies, researchers have found that an embrace functions as a protective layer against stress.

-- In controlled studies comparing individuals who had and had not received a hug from their romantic partners prior to a stressful event, those who had enjoyed a warm embrace showed lower stress reactions to stressful situations.
+- In controlled studies comparing individuals who had and had not received a hug from their romantic partners prior to a stressful event, those who had enjoyed a warm embrace showed lower reactions to stressful situations.

 We are calmed by the comforting touch of another.
 An embrace before facing common stress triggers can protect against increased heart rates.
 It’s been shown, too, that the effects of a hug can last longer than just the moment or two immediately after it occurs; one researcher suggested that a warm hug between romantic partners every morning can have a positive affect that lasts the full day.
-You can add a “one-a-day hug” to your “one-a-day vitamin” routine and really boost your well-being.
+You can add a “one-a-day hug” to your “one-a-day vitamin” and really boost your well-being.

 Hugs for Oxytocin

 Hugs have also been shown to increase the production of oxytocin in humans; this is the hormone that positively influences our bonding and nurturing behaviors.
-Its presence in the bloodstream has been shown to positively affect older adults living in assisted care facilities.
+Its presence in the bloodstream has been shown to positively affect older adults in assisted-care facilities.
 And in clinical trials, researchers found that individuals receiving oxytocin showed less fatigue, greater dispositional gratitude, and steadier physical functioning than those receiving a placebo.
 This suggests that the signs and symptoms of aging may be mediated by supportive physical touch.
 Some researchers have begun looking at the role of oxytocin in fostering the warm relationship between grandparent and grandchild.
 But regardless of age or stage, a hug is a sure-fire well-being booster shot.

 Getting a warm hug of support from someone we trust in a moment of stress can instantly calm us; being the one giving a hug to someone who needs one can also bring you a surge of well-being.
 Humans need physical contact, and we all experience skin hunger that needs satisfying—whether you are cuddling a tiny infant or gently embracing your great-grandmother, you are providing a little bit of comfort, stress reduction, and healing.